mapcode-foundation/mapcode-java/src/site/markdown/index.md

 ## Code Style Settings for IntelliJ IDEA

-The Java code uses the default IntelliJ IDEA code style settings for Java.
+The Java code uses the *default* [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea) code style settings for Java, with one exception: code blocks are always surround by `{...}` and on separate lines.

-How To Build The Mapcode Library JAR File
+### How To Build The Mapcode Library JAR File

 The sources for the Mapcode Library for Java contain everything to build the Mapcode JAR file as well as a significant number of unit tests to verify the correctness of the implementation against the